botbreeder/mudbasic/README.md

 ## Defining archetypes

 Archetypes are prototypes with a different name because heck, we're not doing OOP here.
 An archetype is a narrative without parameters.
 An archetype is usually a type of things or, if you prefer, a typical thing of some kind.
-It can also be an individual.
+It can also be an individual if instantiated only once.

 Keep it natural.
 The cat would really be: